shihankanungo/shihankanungo.github.io/india-trip.md

 <center><img src="images/kanungo-mar-2025.jpg" alt="Alt Text" width="300"></center>

+### Day 5: Mon Mar 31 (6 days to go)

+How was Eid?
+What was on the menu?

+Shihan has his violin lesson with Mr. Law.
+Then after, I will take him to Stanford for a talk on Probability.

+SJSU is on hiatus --- this week is spring break.

+Arun has made significant progress on the rewrite.
+Shihan is also picking up the mantle.

 ### Day 4: Sun Mar 30 (7 days to go)

 Men’s Final of the Miami Open Masters 1000: Djokovic vs. Jakub Mensik at 12PM PT.